 Conclusion

-There are many other players from the ’60’s, ’70’s and ’80’s who are also worthy of Cooperstown.
-Eight of those other players are with John on the Modern Baseball Hall of Fame ballot.
-The members of the committee that will vote on these nine players (plus Marvin Miller) are only permitted to select four names.
-On a ballot with Miller, Garvey, Mattingly, Munson, Simmons, Whitaker, Murphy, Evans and Parker, I can’t put John in my top four.
+There are many other players from the ’60s, ’70s, and ’80s who are also worthy of Cooperstown.
+As previously noted, five of those other players are with John on the Classic Baseball Hall of Fame ballot (Dick Allen, Steve Garvey, Dave Parker, Ken Boyer, and Luis Tiant).
+The members of the committee that will vote on these six players (plus Negro Leaguers Vic Harris and John Donaldson) are only permitted to select three names out of eight candidates.

 Chris Bodig